 “Hi, I use Dropbox for work files.
 I have about 500GB stored and about 100GB synced to my laptop.
-Whenever my colleague adds something to our shared folder it takes over 30min for like 50 files of 0,1MB each to sync to my laptop, using the Dropbox application.
+Whenever my colleague adds something to our shared folder it takes over 30min for like 50 files of 0,1MB each to sync to my laptop, using the Dropbox application."

 Both my internet and laptop are pretty high-end.
-I tried checking all my security settings, nothing wrong.
+I tried checking all my security settings, nothing was wrong.
 Does anyone know how Dropbox syncing slow be fixed?”

 Why is Dropbox syncing so slow?

 Dropbox is a web-based file cloud storage and sync service.
 Its excellent sync function allows users to keep their files up to date on computers, mobile phones, and tablets.
 And as long as you edit the document through Dropbox on one device, these changes will be synced, and you can access the latest version of the file on other devices.

 However, as users become more and more dependent on the sync function, many users also report that Dropbox takes forever to sync.
 Why is Dropbox stuck syncing?
 As an Internet hosting service, the reasons for the Dropbox sync very slow usually have the following points:

 Dropbox has limited bandwidth.
 To avoid infecting the Internet connection, Dropbox will limit its sync speed by default.

 There is a problem with the Internet connection, which affects the speed of Dropbox.